 The former prince only groaned at the idea.
 As if he hadn't done enough for the night.
 "And if I refuse?"

-"You would be unwise to do so Lelouch, considering you will need this individual's support for your next war."
-C.C. explained.
-"And with that message delivered, I'm going home."
-With that, C.C. turned around and exited as quickly as she had come in.
+"You would be unwise to do so Lelouch, considering you will need this individual's support for your next war," C.C. explained.
+"And with that message delivered, I'm going home," And so the immortal turned around and exited as quickly as she had come in.

 Both Lelouch and Kallen stood by as they watched her leave, wondering what exactly that was about.
 But then after a very awkward moment came to pass, Kallen shrugged her shoulders as well.
 "I guess I'll turn in too.
 I've had enough fun for one night…" she exclaimed as she made her way toward the door.